 It was the first company to enter the Philippine market and is still the biggest.
 It is also the biggest BPO Company in the world, covering over 120 countries globally.

-It is the second largest in the country and it has 18 centres around the country and has a staff of over 28,000 workers.
+It is the second-largest in the country and it has 18 centers around the country and has a staff of over 28,000 workers.

 JP Morgan Chase

 A late entrant to the Philippines, establishing their offices only in 2005, but have grown to become one of the largest in the country.
 They have people working 24 x 7 in their famous Philippine Global Services Centre.

 Setting up a call center in the Philippines is a lot more than simply putting together some capital and finding clients.
 There is a lot that goes into being able to participate in the country’s largest and fastest-growing industry.
 As mentioned, there are 8 types of services that you can offer through a BPO, you need to be able to find the one that you have the most experience with, and you then need clients.

 There really is no point in putting together a large center with no one to serve.
 Here are a few pointers that might help with the basic concept of setting up a viable workspace in the Philippines.

 The BPO industry, just like any other, has a long list of legal requirements and compliance regulations from the authorities.
 Getting all of this paperwork sorted is the first step towards actually setting up a call or contact center.

 The first set of documents that you will have to get in order are the ones that are related to the business, a sort of license to carry out business.
 The Securities and Exchange Commission will have to be contacted for this, they will hand out the first set of the necessary documents.
 It is recommended that you start here before going in for the other paperwork.